 Our manufacturing facilities are on site at company headquarters in Emeryville, California and include process development labs, an analytical development lab, and a cGMP manufacturing facility.
 These manufacturing facilities are also designed for production of material for GLP toxicology and biodistribution studies.
-In addition, we are currently building a second manufacturing facility to enable commercial-scale lot sizes under cGMP.
-Our cGMP facilities will be able to provide additional capacity for production of Phase 1 through Phase 3 clinical trials material.
+In addition, in 2022, we completed construction of a second manufacturing facility to enable commercial-scale lot sizes under cGMP.
+Our cGMP facilities are able to provide additional capacity for production of Phase 1 through Phase 3 clinical trials material.
 We expect to utilize commercial-scale bioreactors that are designed to manufacture higher titer clinical trial material lots.
 Our manufacturing facilities are also designed for production of material for GLP toxicology and biodistribution studies.